 Many people consider influencer marketing as a paid form of blogger outreach, so it’s important to budget for infographic promotion along with the creation costs.
 Before you create an IG, create a list of the top 5 to 10 bloggers in your niche and ask for their influencer rates.
 This way you can budget for a promotional strategy long before the graphics even hit your site.

 Don’t Forget About Your Own Newsletter Content

 With all this outreach planning and influencer publishing, it’s easy to forget about your own email marketing needs.
-Your infographic is a great tool for reaching out to unknown audiences and bucketing them based on their interests.
+Great infographics are an amazing tool for reaching out to unknown audiences and bucketing them based on their interests.

 Because infographics are more likely to be engaged with than traditional content, it’s okay to send them out to your general email audience to see who clicks.
 For example, a solar company might create an infographic containing tips to make one’s home more energy-efficient in order to identify homeowners in their audience looking to go solar.
 Business owners who care about efficiency will also find that IG interesting, even if they’re not the target audience.